 The Center for Human Growth and Development has a long history of studying children in diverse cultural, familial, and social contexts.
 The goal of our group, “Interventions in Clinical-Community Settings”, is to apply current cutting-edge science to craft interventions that are responsive to identified community needs.
 We seek to translate principles of developmental science and to make these interventions accessible to communities of practice.
 Our focus includes promotion of child wellbeing for both typically and atypically developing children.

-Our faculty is also fundamentally invested in developing multiple methods (cutting across levels of analysis from “cells” to societies and approaches from computational modeling to dense observations, neuroimaging, and large-scale questionnaires) to integrate basic science questions with translational and applied issues of importance to education and public health outcomes
+Our faculty is also fundamentally invested in developing multiple methods (cutting across levels of analysis from “cells” to societies and approaches from computational modeling to dense observations, neuroimaging, and large-scale questionnaires) to integrate basic science questions with translational and applied issues of importance to education and public health outcomes Please visit our

 Effective prevention and intervention approaches to the childhood obesity epidemic are needed.
 We study how social influences on eating behavior and children's cognitions around food may alter dietary composition and obesity risk, particularly in preschool-aged children and younger.